Sonat-Consulting/fagdag-css-intro101/README.md

 | Class | - | x | x | .header {} |
 | Tag | - | x | - | div {} |

-* While HTML5 does make it possible to create custom tags, this tutorial will just use common and predefined tags.
+* HTML5 does make it possible to create custom tags - this tutorial will use common tags.

 ### Assignments